 In this video, we're going to be talking about the importance of leveraging your brand story when it comes to your SEO strategy.
 Let's go.

-And then from here, it allows you to engage.
-And this is where you can take this a step deeper.
+Then from here, it allows you to engage.
+This is where you can take this a step deeper.
 You have the one-to-many or the one-to-one conversations where your story has to float from the bottom up through everything else that you've done.
 You've optimized your strategy around who you are as a business and the people you're trying to reach and the values that you possess.
 How does this play a role when it comes to SEO?
 Well, if we look at search engines today, they've changed quite a bit, and they're not relying on the old algorithms as much.
 They adapted and built upon it and we're in the age of semantic search.
 They're looking at deeper connections.

 We've got two groups that we're marketing to.
 We have the users, which we're creating content for, we're trying to drive to our site, and we have the machines, which we also need to tell about our brand and our company.
-And we want to make sure that we get indexed properly for the terms that match user intent.
+We want to make sure that we get indexed properly for the terms that match user intent.
 Both of these groups really meet in that group in the middle with intent where the user is looking for something and the search engine is trying to give them what it is that they're looking for.
-And as brands, as companies, we've got to understand what our users are looking for, what the search engines are seeing as valuable content, and how we can position our brand story to match that user intent so that they take the next step and engage with us.
+As brands, as companies, we've got to understand what our users are looking for, what the search engines are seeing as valuable content, and how we can position our brand story to match that user intent so that they take the next step and engage with us.

 This is where we have that crossover in our strategy, and we have to think both creatively and technically as SEOs and as digital marketers in order to make sure that we position ourselves appropriately.
-So some of the questions we want to ask are what sets our brand apart?
+Some of the questions we want to ask are what sets our brand apart?
 What makes us different in the competition?
-Why should we even be considered in the first place from both a user standpoint, and then why should Google consider our brand?
+Why should we even be considered in the first place from both a user standpoint and then why should Google consider our brand?
 What makes our brand unique?
 What makes our brand valuable?
 What's makes us authoritative?
 What makes us trustworthy?
 What makes us an expert in the field?
 We have to really start to think about these things.

 How do our values drive our story?
 What are the values that our brands have?
 Are we rugged?
 Are we tough?
 Are we soft?
 Are we sweet?
 What are the things that drive our story and make us who we are?
 What connects us with the needs of our audience?
 How do we empathize with them?
 How do we understand their needs and really break that down?
 And then why should or why would a user actually click on our link in search?
 And again, these are questions we want to ask from both the perspective of people, the people we're interacting with, and the search engines, because we have to consider both in this.

 Let's look at how this looks within the search results themselves.
-If we look at a query like the best tissues for a sore nose, we've got some ads on top here, but if you look right here in the people also asked, we see two brands pop up right away, which is better, Kleenex or Puffs?
+If we look at a query like the best tissues for a sore nose, we've got some ads on top here, but if you look right here in the People Also Asked, we see two brands pop up right away, which is better, Kleenex or Puffs?
 Now, those are two brands that tell two different types of stories.
 Puffs has got the commercial, a nose in need deserves Puffs indeed.
-I think about that when I see their branding.
-And I see their packaging even up here is enticing.
+I think about that when I see their branding, and I see their packaging even up here is enticing.
 They've got this puff, they've got the little girl in the cartoon.
 Kleenex is a little bit bland here.

 What I'm looking at is this People Also Ask box.
 The fact that the search engines already know based on intent that people are going to be thinking of Kleenex and Puffs as two other options.
-So if I'm in the tissue industry and I'm not Kleenex or Puffs, maybe I can look at this question and say, "People are asking, which is better Kleenex or Puffs?
+If I'm in the tissue industry and I'm not Kleenex or Puffs, maybe I can look at this question and say, "People are asking, which is better Kleenex or Puffs?
 Maybe this is an opportunity for me to say why Kleenex and Puffs aren't the right choice, but my brand is.
 And here's why."

 Here's another query, a little bit different industry.
-This is computer for remote learning.
+This is a computer for remote learning.
 If we notice, we see a featured snippet here at the top.
 Now, these are becoming more and more popular within search.
 We've talked about this quite a bit on our channel.
 But if you notice right here, we've got a Laptop Magazine article and the best laptops for remote learning.
 Here, we start to see brands right here and these different things.
 We have different feelings about these brands, especially Mac's have a very strong brand story.
 We've got Dell, which is a different type of brand story.
 And some of these are talking about remote learning, some of them aren't, based on Google point on those keywords.

 If I'm either a computer company or somebody who's writing about technology for remote learning, I would want to look at how can I structure my content to tell this story as well?
 Review Geek down here, the best kid-friendly budget computers for remote learning.
 They went very specific on a niche and Google's even thinking, "Okay, I'm looking at computers for remote learning, but maybe people were looking for something that's more associated or more friendly for their children."
-So that's something interesting to look at because they're looking at filling the gaps within the story.
+That's something interesting to look at because they're looking at filling the gaps within the story.
 Somebody has a story around this query that they're telling themselves, "I need a computer that's reliable, that I can do homework on, that I could learn on, and I need it to be something that's not going to break."
 It may be people looking for this query also on a budget.
 And Google was already assuming that based on that top query here.

 We want to make sure that we're looking at the search results and we understand some of the queries being used and some of the title tags being used and how they're assuming what the intent of that query is.
 From this one, we see some heaviness on some brands, some top brand names, we also see something about kid-friendly, we see about budgets.
 If we're in this industry and we market to them, we have to think about these when we're telling our story.
 These companies did.
 They earned some visibility for that.